Located on a private peninsula on the North Wales coast with quick and easy road access from both the M56 and M6 motorways.

 The Village has five distinct meeting and event spaces and can comfortably host 150.
 Hercules Hall and the next-door Tudor Room are grand and imposing but all the meeting and event spaces feel intimate and very much part of the village setting with views over the estuary a key feature.

-The village is not an historic site.
 With a vibrant music scene, home-grown Festival No 6 has played host to headline acts including New Order and Flaming Lips and the site continues to build on its reputation as a place where musicians meet.
 There is also a castle hotel in the village – Castell Deudraeth.

 Best known as the location of cult 1960’s TV series, The Prisoner.